DanielGausi/BattleNet-GameGuideTools/readme.md

 * Also collect links to all skills (active and passive) of the Diablo 3 hero classes
 * When searching for an item or skill, a proper URL to that item is copied into the clipboard, to be pasted into the forum editor.
 * URLs can be created as pure URL, within code tags (for users with Trust Level 0-2 in the forums) or with full Markdown syntax (for users with Trust Level 3 in the forums).
+* "Diablo III" look by using VCL Styles

  Note: This program will try to create two files in your Diablo III settings directory (usually "my documents\Diablo III") to save settings and the item link information.